Parks in Windsor, Ontario: Ford Test Track

 The Ford Test Track in the near-east-end of Windsor was a former proving ground for the Ford Motor Company of Canada.
-In the late 1980s, the City of Windsor purchased the abandoned test track and converted it into a massive park, with a large pavilion, restroom, and city-operated restaurant, similar to the Queen Elizabeth Service Center and Restaurant.
+In the late 1980s, the City of Windsor purchased the abandoned test track and converted it into a massive park, with a large pavilion, restroom, and city-operated restaurant, similar to the Queen Elizabeth Service Centre and Restaurant.
 The park contains a large "race track" where people jog or ride their bikes around the many soccer fields.
 The path also connects to several streets that formerly went through the park via elegant gates to the trail and street.
 The Track also has direct connections via Bike-Friendly Streets to Long Park, A.K.O.
 Park, Milloy Park, and Pykes Park, all within a mile (1.6 km).

 Coventry Gardens and Pillette Dock

-Although not a dock per se, Pillette Dock is a favourite spot for many Windsor fishing enthusiasts.
-Located across from Belle Isle, it provides a nice view of Detroit, and of its largest park.
-Coventry Gardens is elegantly maintained, with hanging gardens, trees, flowerbeds, tarmac and brick paths, and the very popular Peace Fountain, a floating fountain that glows with radiant colours at night.
+Although not a dock per se, Pillette Dock is a spot for many Windsor fishing enthusiasts.
+Located across from Belle Isle, it provides a view of its largest park.
+Coventry Gardens is maintained, with hanging gardens, trees, flowerbeds, tarmac and brick paths, and the Peace Fountain, a floating fountain.
 The fountain is installed from April to October, because exposure to ice and cold would damage it.
-This park also contains a restaurant and restroom, but bicycles are not allowed in the park, due to its large attendance of pedestrians and tight curves.
+The park also contains a restaurant and restroom, but bicycles are not allowed in the park, due to its large attendance of pedestrians and tight curves.